Volkswagen starts bookings for SUV T-Roc in India priced at Rs 21.35 lakh

 Volkswagen said all the four SUVs come equipped with advanced safety features.
 While the New Taigun and the new Tiguan will be equipped with up to 6-airbags, ESC (electronic stability control), 3 head-rest at rear, T-Roc will be equipped with 6-airbags, ABS (anti-lock braking system), ESC, tyre pressure monitoring system and reverse camera.

 Tiguan Allspace will offer 8-airbags, ABS and ESP (Electronic Stability Programme) amongst others.
-(AGENCIES)
+(PTI)

 Volkswagen starts bookings for SUV T-Roc in India priced at Rs 21.35 lakh

-NEW DELHI: German auto major Volkswagen on Wednesday commenced bookings for the second batch of its SUV T-Roc in India priced at Rs 21.35 lakh (ex-showroom) as part of its plans to launch four SUVs in the country this year.
+NEW DELHI, Mar 31: German auto major Volkswagen on Wednesday commenced bookings for the second batch of its SUV T-Roc in India priced at Rs 21.35 lakh (ex-showroom) as part of its plans to launch four SUVs in the country this year.